-MyAccess remains open until Friday, September 4 at 11:59 PM EST to add or drop courses.
+MyAccess remains open until Friday, February 5 at 11:59 PM EST to add or drop courses.
 Please be mindful of this if you are in a different time zone.
 The Registrar has created an Add/Drop Form for students to use to add into a closed course or a course with an active waitlist.
 You will need to download an email from the professor of the course confirming that they agree to add you in.
-Once you submit the form, the student’s dean/advisor will approve and the Registrar will enroll the student within 48 hours.
+Once you submit the form, the student’s dean will approve and the Registrar will enroll the student within 48 hours.

 If you are trying to add an open class that is restricted in some way (prerequisite, class year restriction, major restriction), you do not need to fill out the form.
 Instead, forward your dean the professor’s override of the restriction, your dean will code the override, and you’ll be able to enroll yourself directly.

 A student who wishes to visit a class will need to contact the professor ahead of time to see if the professor is willing to share the Zoom link (or other guest access) to the course.
 Any student hoping to visit the course should contact the professor at least 48 hours in advance.

 You can add/drop/waitlist spring classes through MyAccess until Friday, February 5 at 11:59 PM EST. Beginning February 6, you will need to submit a request on MyAccess to withdraw from a course you no longer wish to take.

 All overloads (anything above 17.5 credits) must be approved by the student’s dean.
 Students may add six courses via MyAccess – you must complete an Overload Request Form.